quinoqg/MFibres/README.md

  This function runs a virtual experiment in whic a fibre bundle with nFibres parallel fibres are pulled in a strain controlled manner.
 The arguments are:
-     *FibreE:    Elastic Modulus of the fibre
+Markup:     *FibreE:    Elastic Modulus of the fibre
      *nFibre:    Number of fibres in the bundle
      *k and gam: Shape and scale Weibull factors respectively *FibreDiam: Fibre diameter